Summary

 It is important to look after your dentures to keep your mouth healthy.

-Clean your dentures in the morning and before going to bed at night.
+Clean your dentures in the morning and before going to bed at night to remove food particles and plaque build-up.
 It’s really important to take your dentures out before going to sleep at night.
 Leaving your dentures out overnight gives your mouth a chance to rest and recover.
 It also helps to prevent fungal infections.

 Tips for cleaning your dentures: